chrisib/EuroPi/software/contrib/pams.md

     sequential switches, other euclidean generators)
   - ![Start Wave](./pams-docs/wave_start.png) Start: a trigger that fires when the clock starts (can be used to trigger other modules)
   - ![Run Wave](./pams-docs/wave_run.png) Run: a gate that is high when the clock is running and low when the clock is stopped
-- `Ampl.` -- the maximum amplitude of the output as a percentage of the 10V hardware maximum
 - `Width` -- width of the resulting wave.
-See below
+See below for the effects of width adjustment on different wave shapes
+- `Ampl.` -- the maximum amplitude of the output as a percentage of the 12V hardware maximum
 - `Skip%` -- the probability that a square pulse or euclidean trigger will be skipped
 - `EStep` -- the number of steps in the euclidean rhythm.
 If zero, the euclidean generator is disabled
 - `ETrig` -- the number of pulses in the euclidean rhythm
 - `ERot` -- rotation of the euclidean rhythm
 - `Quant` -- quantization scale